Padmapriyan27/domain-enumeration-tool/README.md

 ### Example Output

-When executed, the tool gathers and displays detailed information about the domain:
+The tool will gather and display detailed information about the domain:

 ```bash
 Domain: example.com